codex-semantics-library/patricia-tree/README.md

   for the general one)

 - Since our Patricia Tree use big-endian order on keys, the maps and sets are sorted in increasing order of keys.
+We only support positive integer keys.
+  This also avoids a bug in Okasaki's paper discussed in [*QuickChecking Patricia Trees*](https://www.cs.tufts.edu/comp/150FP/archive/jan-midtgaard/qc-patricia.pdf) by Jan Mitgaard.
 - Supports generic maps and sets: a `'m map` that maps `'k key` to `('k, 'm) value`.
   This is especially useful when using [GADTs](https://v2.ocaml.org/manual/gadts-tutorial.html) for the type of keys.
 This is also sometimes called a dependent map.
 - Allows easy and fast operations across different types of maps and set (e.g.